 When it comes to roofing materials, keep in mind that shingles are less flexible in colder temperatures, so don’t store them in places where the bundles will get bent or deformed.
 If possible, keep them flat until they’re needed.

 When it comes to roofing in cold weather, basic human nature is also a challenge.
-Extreme weather conditions cause worker productivity to drop and quality takes a hit as well.
+Extreme weather conditions cause worker productivity to drop, and quality takes a hit as well.
 If not supervised effectively, workers may use shortcuts to finish faster.
 Working on a roof in the winter also requires extra safety precautions because roofs are slicker during this time.
+This causes the average cost to tear off and replace a roof to skyrocket.

 What Temperature Do Shingles Seal?